Black rail: Taxonomy

 Their taxonomy is in need of a review.
 Especially the Junin rail has a distinctive plumage and is often considered a separate species (rather than a subspecies of the black rail), but its voice, while showing some differences, generally resembles that of the two other South American subspecies, L. j. murivagans and L. j. salinasi.
 However, their voices are quite distinct from the voices of black rails of North America.
 Preliminary evidence also suggests that the Galapagos crake, another member of the black rail species complex, has a voice that resembles that of the South American black rails.
 Genetic data is lacking for most members of the complex, except the Galapagos crake which diverged from the North American black rail about 1.2 million years ago.

 Description

 The black rail is a small black bird with a short bill.
-Black rails usually weigh 29–39 g, are 10–15 cm in length, and have a wingspan of 8.7–11.0 in (22–28 cm).
+Black rails weigh 29–46 g, are 12–15 cm in length, and have a wingspan of 22–28 cm.
 The body is dark, with white speckles along the back and wings.
 Both the beak and legs are dark.
-Adults have a red eye that appears around 3 months of age.
+The eye is brown in juveniles, and gradually becomes red at around 3 months old.
 It is the smallest rail in North America.

 It will often make its presence known by its voice.
 In North America, it has a distinctive ki-ki-krr call or an aggressive, presumably territorial, growl.
 This is primarily uttered during the night, when these birds are most vocal.
 The peak of vocalization is during the first two weeks of May, when breeding and courtship behaviors are also at their peak.
 The South American subspecies have a quite different voice.